-A medical artificial intelligence (AI) company that provides an image database for research and evidence-based care, needed a way to label thousands of images quickly and accurately to further its product offering.
+MAI provides an image database for research and evidence-based healthcare and needed a way to label thousands of images quickly and accurately to further its product offering.

 Managing in-house staff, even on a contract basis, was time-consuming and expensive.
-But the image files are big and the task complex, so outsourcing the task seemed daunting as well.
-Within months of choosing CloudFactory’s managed workforce option, the company has completed 12 additional imagery databases to improve their product and is sold on the managed workforce process.
+But the image files are big and the task is complex, so outsourcing the task seemed daunting as well.
+Within months of choosing CloudFactory’s managed workforce option, MAI completed 12 additional imagery databases to improve its product and is sold on our managed workforce process.

-The medical AI company needed the labeling work done by a consistent group of individuals who could log-on remotely to the company’s own annotation tool.
-This is because the labeling tool is custom-designed with machine learning components built-in.
+MAI needed the labeling work done by a consistent group of individuals who could log-on remotely to the company’s own annotation tool which is custom-designed with machine learning components built-in.

-The work is critical to the company’s effort to stay ahead of the curve in providing AI-based image databases that enhance medical professionals understanding of health issues.
-One of the company’s goals is to provide predictive advice based on tagging and analyzing images throughout the patient’s lifespan.
-The goal is to enhance preventative care.
+The work is critical to MAI’s efforts to stay ahead of the curve in providing AI-based image databases that enhance medical professionals' understanding of health issues.
+One of its goals is to provide predictive advice based on tagging and analyzing images throughout a patient’s lifespan in order to enhance preventative care.

-The company’s owner researched multiple companies looking for image tagging help.
+MAI’s owner researched multiple companies looking for the best image tagging help.

 “I was worried about crowdsourcing because I didn’t think the quality would be there.
-And some of the other companies I looked at had preconceived ways of working with you,” he explains, noting some were not interested in having staff work directly on his platform.
+And some of the other companies I looked at had preconceived ways of working with clients,” MAI’s Founder explains, noting some were not interested in having staff work directly on his platform.
 In addition, he needed workers used to dealing with images because each batch is unique in terms of what is being tagged.

-The altruistic aspect of CloudFactory’s approach also wooed the owner.
-“You’re on a bit of a mission to help people around the world that are good technologically but don’t have the opportunity.
+The altruistic aspect of CloudFactory’s approach also wooed MAI.
+“You’re on a mission to help people around the world that are good technologically but don’t have the opportunity.
 That was a big factor in my decision because we’re also trying to do the right thing.’’

-CloudFactory was up to full capacity on the company’s project within just two weeks and were self-sufficient after three months, giving the owner more time to focus on the go-to-market side of his business.
+CloudFactory data analysts were producing at full capacity within just two weeks and were self-sufficient after three months, giving MAI more time to focus on the go-to-market side of the business.